The Rise and Fall of Motte-and-Bailey Castles

 Why were motte-and-baileys so popular?

 Motte-and-bailey castles were immensely popular for nearly 200 years.
-The Normans were huge advocates of this type of castle design and we have already learned that motte-and-baileys were a decisive factor in the Normans successful conquest of the British Isles.
+The Normans were huge advocates of this type of castle design and we have already learned that motte-and-baileys were a decisive factor in the Normans' successful conquest of the British Isles.
+As William the Conqueror advanced through England, he built motte-and-bailey castles to fortify key positions to secure the land he had taken.

 Despite the simple and relatively rough design, motte-and-baileys had excellent defensive capabilities.
 Attackers soon found out that the keep on top of the motte was surprisingly hard to capture as the height of the motte and the ditch surrounding it gave defenders a significant defensive advantage.